-At BeingEve our aim is to bring together all the experts in one place to help you live a healthier and happier menopause.
+At BeingEve, our aim is to bring you expert advice, tips and tools to manage menopause symptoms and live a healthier and happier menopause.

 As Iris Murdoch said ‘there are as many menopauses as women’, but for a lot of us, it all starts the same way.
 It sneaks up on you.
 Every woman’s experience of the menopause is unique, so having the right information to hand is key to making the right decisions about how best to manage your symptoms and get through this next phase of your life.